 - Now double click on windows update service to get its properties.

-- Here change check its startup type is set to automatic.
+- Here change its startup type is set to automatic.

-- Now switch to Dependencies tab, make sure the dependency services listed here are running.
+- Now switch to the Dependencies tab, and make sure the dependency services listed here are running.

-- In this case, the dependency service is Remote Procedure Call service.
+- In this case, the dependency service is the Remote Procedure Call service.

-- So ensure it is Running and have Automatic Startup type.
+- So ensure it is Running and has Automatic Startup type.

-Also Check windows update related services ( Background Intelligent Transfer Service, Superfetch ) are running or restart these services.
+Also Check whether windows update-related services (Background Intelligent Transfer Service, Superfetch) are running or restart these services.